Maroa Caldera

-The Maroa Caldera (Maroa Volcanic Centre) is approximately 16 x 25 km in size and is located in the north-east corner of the earlier Whakamaru caldera in the Taupō Volcanic Zone in the North Island of New Zealand.
-Volcanic activity in the caldera commenced over 300,000 years ago and the most recent volcanic eruption within it was c.
+The Maroa Caldera (Maroa volcanic centre, Maroa volcanic complex, Maroa dome complex) is approximately 16 x 25 km in size and is located in the north-east corner of the earlier Whakamaru caldera in the Taupō Volcanic Zone in the North Island of New Zealand.
+Volcanic activity in the complex commenced over 300,000 years ago and the most recent volcanic eruption within it was c.
 9,400 years BCE.

 Geography

 Its northern rim is to the south of the Waikato River at Ātiamuri.
 At Ātiamuri the Ohakuri Caldera which had a paired eruption with the Rotorua Caldera is to its immediate north.
 The eastern boundary is also defined by the present Waikato River and it extends as far south as probably opposite Orakei Korako on the river.
-The southern boundary is somewhat ill defined given the subsequent deep deposits from the Taupō Volcano but includes a number of domes of which the highest is Maroanui at 897 m.
+The southern boundary is somewhat ill-defined given the subsequent deep deposits from the Taupō Volcano but includes a number of domes of which the highest is Maroanui at 897 m.